wagnerhsu/project-sql-server-samples/samples/features/security/ledger/sql-server/README.md

 1. Show the app and the database.
    1. Show the Contoso World Cup web app in the browser.
 Explain that this is a list of all the soccer games.
 Show that you are logged in as Pieter (the DBA of the company) and place a bet.
    ![Place Bet](../../../../../media/features/ledger/Place-Bet.png)
    1. Once you have placed the bet, show that the user can download a cryptographic receipt that proves the bet.
-This receipt could also be used to verify the database afterwards but is not part of this demo.
+This receipt could also be used to verify the database afterwards but this is not part of the demo.
    ![Download Cryptographic Receipt](../../../../../media/features/ledger/Download-Receipt.png)
    1. Go to the Notebook and show the 2 tables, Moneyline and bets in the Explorer.
 Explain that Moneyline table is an updatable ledger table and bets an append-only ledger table.
    ![Ledger Tables](../../../../../media/features/ledger/Ledger-Tables.png)